 - Done multiple times in the Grand Theft Auto series.

-- In GTA IV, John Hunter (Democratic) and Michael Graves (Republican), candidates for governor of the state surrounding Liberty City, take out surreal attack ads accusing each other of some of the most bizarre things imaginable, from the plausible (Hunter opposed private ordnance, while Graves opposed moves to repeal amendments preventing full-scale espionage on suspected terrorists) to the outlandish (Hunter wanted CCTVs installed in bedrooms to fine masturbators, as well as transfer funds from schools to drug addicts, while Graves wanted to raise taxes for free condoms in schools) and even the outright Ad Hominem (Hunter is a bald man with erectile dysfunction, while Graves shirked from The Vietnam War and is a pedophile with a morally reprehensible wife).
-Both also end up becoming Not So Different from each other by accusations of advocating underage sex, supporting a retreat from The War on Terror, and fiscal conservatism.
+- In IV, John Hunter (Democratic) and Michael Graves (Republican), candidates for governor of the state surrounding Liberty City, take out surreal attack ads accusing each other of some of the most bizarre things imaginable, from the plausible (Hunter opposed private ordnance, while Graves opposed moves to repeal amendments preventing full-scale espionage on suspected terrorists) to the outlandish (Hunter wanted CCTVs installed in bedrooms to fine masturbators, as well as transfer funds from schools to drug addicts, while Graves wanted to raise taxes for free condoms in schools) and even the outright Ad Hominem (Hunter is a bald man with erectile dysfunction, while Graves shirked from The Vietnam War and is a pedophile with a morally reprehensible wife).
+Both also end up becoming similar to each other by accusations of advocating underage sex, supporting a retreat from The War on Terror, and fiscal conservatism.

-- In Vampire: The Masquerade - Bloodlines we have these priceless ads:
+- In Vampire: The Masquerade Bloodlines we have these priceless ads:

 - Played with in this featured article from Something Awful.
 It is written up as an attack piece on a candidate Freddy Krueger for Mayor of Springwood.
 While the attacks on Krueger are incredibly outlandish and surreal, none of them have anything to do with the obvious: Freddy being a dream-stalking child murderer — claims which the author of the piece dismisses as "rumors" and a ploy to spark "mudslinging" which the author refuses to take part in.

 - Cracked: One of Cracked's takes portrays ads from a hypothetical world in which every single job position is decided via election.